VoltRipper

 What makes it different: it's a moped, not a dirt bike

-Everything else on our board is a dirt bike first.
+Most of our board is a dirt bike first.
 The RCR is built the other way around.
-It has a comfortable seat, factory lights (`road_legal_lights: yes`), and a 72V, ~14 kW peak hub motor — meaning no chain to maintain — good for a genuine 60 mph.
+It has a comfortable seat, factory lights (`road_legal_lights: yes`), and an 80V, 18 kW boost hub motor — meaning no chain to maintain — good for a conservative scored top speed of 65+ mph.
+Onyx also lists a 21 kW max-peak figure and a Hyper mode at 75 mph for off-road use, but we score the less speculative 18 kW / Sport-mode basis.
 Think "fast electric moped that can handle dirt roads," not "Sur-Ron with extras."
-That framing is the key to whether it's right for you: it's the most road-and-commute-friendly bike we track.
+That framing is the key to whether it's right for you: it's still one of the most road-and-commute-friendly bikes we track.

-Onyx rates the RCR at 75 miles; in real mixed riding, plan for ~45 miles — and that ~45 is the highest real-world range of any bike in our catalog, thanks to a big 2,950 Wh (72V/45Ah) pack, an efficient hub drive, and a gentler moped riding style.
+Onyx rates the 80V RCR at 130 miles in Eco, 75 miles in Normal, and 55 miles in Sport; in real mixed riding, plan for ~45 miles — among the highest real-world ranges on our board — thanks to a big 3,600 Wh (80V/45Ah) pack, an efficient hub drive, and a gentler moped riding style.
 For a commuter, that's genuinely useful range, not a spec-sheet fantasy.
 (Why claimed and real diverge across the class is in our range guide.)

 The hub-motor trade-off